LinogeFly/hide-unwanted-streams-on-twitch/README.md

 Failing tests will throw errors into console.

 # Version history
-- 1.3.25 Added new Twith UI support.
+- 1.3.25 Added new Twitch UI support.
 - 1.3.24 Fixed a bug when ad element was messing up channel thumbs finding logic.
 - 1.3.23 Fixed a bug when blocking was not working on language specific pages.
 - 1.3.22 Optimized CSS selectors for finding stream/video/game thumbs.